 Herbal Supplements for Managing Hyperthyroidism and Graves’ Disease

-While conventional treatments are essential for managing these conditions, many individuals seek complementary approaches, including herbal supplements.
-Historically, herbal remedies have been used for centuries to support overall health, and additionally, some may offer natural relief for those experiencing hyperthyroidism and Graves’ disease.
-Furthermore, these remedies can provide benefits alongside traditional therapies, thereby enhancing overall well-being., we explore several herbal supplements that may provide valuable support in managing symptoms associated with these thyroid disorders.
+While conventional treatments are essential for managing thyroid conditions, many individuals seek complementary approaches, such as herbal supplements, which have been used for centuries to support overall health.
+Some of these remedies may offer natural relief for those experiencing hyperthyroidism and Graves’ disease and can complement traditional therapies to enhance well-being.

 1. Motherwort (Leonurus cardiaca)